 What is the QUARTILE Function?

-As a financial analyst, QUARTILE can be used to find out a specific percentage of incomes in a population.
+As a financial analyst, QUARTILE can be used to find out, for example, a specific percentage of incomes in a population.
 The function is very useful in revenue analysis.

 The function uses the following arguments:

-- Array (required argument) – It is the array or cell range of numeric values for which we want the quartile value.
+- Array (required argument) – This is the array or cell range of numeric values for which we want the quartile value.

-- Quart (required argument) – It indicates which value will be returned.
+- Quart (required argument) – This indicates which value will be returned.
 It is an integer between 0 and 4, representing the required quartile.

 How to use the QUARTILE Function in Excel?